Ice Fishing Bridge Lake Adrian Clarke

 Follow the tips in this blog, keep safety top-of-mind, and you’ll be set to enjoy some fun on the ice this winter.

-For accommodations throughout BC go to Travel British Columbia.
+For RV parks and campgrounds in BC that are open in winter go to the Winter Camping Map.
 Make sure you call ahead for open times and reservations.

 Published: January 14, 2021